barotto/IBMulator/README.md

 ### Installation

 First of all obtain the original ROM.
 You have the following options:

+1. scour the Internet (there are various ROM sets available).
-1. if you have a real PS/1, take the program `ROMDUMP.EXE` in the 'extra' folder and put it in an empty floppy disk; insert the floppy disk in your PS/1 and launch the executable: it will create the ROM image on the floppy disk
+2. if you have a real PS/1:
+   * take the program `ROMDUMP.EXE` in the 'extra' folder and put it in an empty floppy disk; insert the floppy disk in your PS/1 and launch the executable: it will create the ROM image on the floppy disk
-2. or open your PS/1, extract the EPROMs and read them with an EPROM reader (you also need to merge the 2 halves in 1 file, or 4 in 2 if you have a non-US model)
+   * you can also open your PS/1, extract the EPROMs and read them with an EPROM reader (you also need to merge the 2 halves in 1 file, or 4 in 2 if you have a non-US model)
-3. or scour the Internet (there are various ROM sets available.)

 Launch IBMulator.
 A window will inform you that the file **ibmulator.ini** has been created and where it is placed.